 You can pay an addiction treatment center using a personal loan or your own savings.

-Reach out to a treatment provider or the UK rehab to discuss whether they have a treatment plan based on your budget.
+Reach out to an alcohol treatment provider like Abbeycare, or UK rehab, to discuss whether they have a treatment plan based on your budget.

 Most facilities offer payment plans depending on your situation.
 You can pay using major credit and debit cards like American Express, Visa, Master Card and Discover Network.